American International Airways Flight 808: Accident

 The plane had begun the turn too late, requiring it to make a steeper bank to align with the runway.
 A pilot of a Lockheed C-130 on the airport ramp stated "It looked to me as if he was turning to final rather late so it surprised me to see him at 30 to 40 degrees AOB [Angle of Bank] trying to make final.
 At 400 ft above ground level, he increased AOB to at least 60 degrees in an effort to make the runway and still overshooting."
 At 200–300 ft above ground level, the right wing stalled.
 The nose pitched down as the wings rolled toward 90 degrees and at 16:56, the aircraft struck level terrain 1,400 ft from the end of the runway.
 The plane was destroyed by the impact and post-crash fire and none of its cargo was salvaged.
-The cockpit had separated from the main wreckage and slid across the ground, coming to rest inverted with all 3 crew members alive inside, albeit with serious injuries.
+The cockpit had separated on impact from the main wreckage and tumbled across the ground, coming to rest inverted with all 3 crew members alive inside, albeit with serious injuries.
+Firefighting efforts commenced within minutes, focusing first on the spot fires around the cockpit then the 35 acre fuel/brush fire which followed.
 Special permission was granted for a medical aircraft to overfly Cuban airspace to save time transporting the crew to hospital.